 Some have been taught that Ephesians 4:27 "Neither give place to the devil." means that we can keep the evil one from entering our minds.
 However, any territorial battle, and this is what the passage speaks of, is fought most of the time after boundaries have been crossed.
 At other times preparatory reinforcements are the best that can be done.
 Perhaps a misconception of the first clause in 1Peter 1:13 has caused some to think that we can deny Satan access to our minds.
 "Wherefore gird up the loins of your mind, be sober..."
 Maybe some misinterpret "girding up" with preventing.
 Actually, to gird up means to prepare your mind for action.
 The expression gird up in biblical days comes from men rolling up their long robes so they could run.
 Therefore the image is that of someone tucking his skirts under the belt, so he can be free to run.
 Not fleeing!
 But running towards something.
 1 Samuel 17:45-48 "Then said David to the Philistine, Thou comest to me with a sword, and with a spear, and with a shield: but I come to thee in the name of the LORD of hosts, the God of the armies of Israel, whom thou hast defied.
 This day will the LORD deliver thee into mine hand; and I will smite thee, and take thine head from thee....And all the assembly shall know that the LORD saveth not with sword and spear; for the battle is the LORD`S, and he will give you into our hands.
 And it came to pass, when the Philistine arose, and came and drew nigh to meet David, that David hasted, and ran toward the army to meet the Philistine."
 The rest is history; David through faith girded up the loins of his mind, and ran toward the massive giant named Goliath, and not only defeated him, David cut his head off.

-The following chart is not a precise illustration of what goes on within the mind.
+The chart on this page is not a precise illustration of what goes on within the mind.
 And so, its use is not an attempt to pin point all the deeply embedded psychological characteristics of human personalities, thinking patterns, or behaviors.
 Certainly "The heart is deceitful and desperately wicked: who can know it?"
 Jeremiah said it well, "Who can know it?"
 Therefore the purpose of the chart below is to enlighten those who are serious about renewing their minds in ways which promote strong godly character.
 I created this chart some time ago and use it as a visual aid to illustrate various ways the evil one and his cohorts attack the human mind.
 The thin arrows are entry points into the human mind by demonic attack.
 Note how the large thick black arrows are pointing in both directions which mean "vice versa".
 If we think about something long enough we will produce a mental image of what we are thinking of, and vise versa, if we visualize something long enough it will produce specific thoughts about what we visualize.
 This 'vise versa" works with desires and emotions too.
 Satan is an evil puppet master who seeks to inject sinful thoughts, manipulate memories, desires, stir emotions and if possible he ultimately seeks to control the human will.
+Know this: The devil is a spirit and therefore moves in the spirit realm, and so, he does not need a physical body to communicate to us.
+Let`s put it another way.
+John 10:27 Jesus said " My sheep hear my voice..."
 This is the battleground.